arrow-kt/arrow-meta/docs/docs/hello-world/README.md

 # Hello World Compiler Plugin

+**🛑 The quotes system this tutorial is based on is no longer part of Arrow Meta.
+For information about the library, please check the links in the sidebar, or our channel in the [Kotlin Slack](https://kotlinlang.slack.com/).**

-> In the future Arrow Meta will replace the current PSI and descriptor-based frontend implementations in favor of the FIR model once that becomes stable in the Kotlin compiler (expected around the 1.7 release.)
+**⚠️ In the future Arrow Meta will replace the current PSI and descriptor-based frontend implementations in favor of the FIR model once that becomes stable in the Kotlin compiler (expected around the 1.7 release.)**

 Let's build a small compiler plug-in which automatically implements the `helloWorld` function.
 Regardless of their original contents, the function will be replaced with one that prints `Hello Λrrow Meta!`.